dotnet/fsharp/buildtools/README-fslexyacc.md

 We can't pick up the source from "packages" because in a build-from-source scenario we can't even fetch those packages - we really have to build from just our source tree and .NET SDK.

-Please do _not_ modify the code in these directories except by copying over from an upgraded FsLexYacc pacakge.
+Please do _not_ modify the code in these directories except by copying over from an upgraded FsLexYacc package.
 Without the testing and documentation in the `FsLexYacc` repo, this copied code is just a bunch of untested, undocumented and largely generated code checked into our source tree.